jvazquez2/bios611-projects-fall-2019-OSylli/project_2/README.md

 Urban Ministries of Durham (UMD) is an organization that connects with the community to end homelessness and fight poverty.
 Here, we've got a dataset from the organization which has recorded the assistance to those in need.
 We will perform some analysis on the dataset so that we could have a better view of the data and provide the stuffs of UMD with more useful information.

-The dataset contains a collection of data with 79838 observations from 1990¡¯s to 2019.
+The dataset contains a collection of data with 79838 observations from 1990's to 2019.
 Variables listed below are primarily recorded for each case:
   * **Date**: Date when the case occurred
   * **Client File Number**: Identity of the clients
   * **Bus Tickets (Number of)**: Number of bus tickets that each individual or family received
   * **Food Provided for**:  Number of people in the family for which food was provided
   * **Food Pounds**: Number of pounds of food that each individual or family received when shopping at UMD food pantry
   * **Clothing Items**: Number of clothing items received per family or individual
-  * **Diapers**: Number of packs of diapers received (on aver age they are receiving packs of an average of 22 diapers, and 2 packs per child.)
+  * **Diapers**: Number of packs of diapers received (on average they are receiving packs of an average of 22 diapers, and 2 packs per child.)
   * **School Kits**: Number of school kits received in the case
   * **Hygiene Kits**: Number of hygiene kits received per individual or family.
   * **Financial Support**: Money provided.